ItsAfjal-Developer/Single-Page---Mini-Portfolio-1/README.md

 - Responsive Design : Optimized for a seamless experience on all devices, from desktops to mobile phones.

-- Clear Sections : Dedicated sections for "About Me," "My Skills," "My Projects," and a "Contact Me" form.
+- Clear Sections : Dedicated sections for "About Me," "My Skills," "My Projects" and a "Contact Me" form.

 - Smooth Navigation : The top navigation bar includes a mobile-friendly hamburger menu for easy access to all sections.